Standard letter grades

 2. Recognize and understand basic terms and concepts of animal behavior.

 3. Articulate the basic ecological and evolutionary processes that shape animal behavior.

 4. Discuss the relevance of non-human animal behavior to understanding the behavior of humans.

 5. Explore the diversity of behaviors used to solve problems.

 6. Become familiar with the approaches used in laboratory and field settings to obtain information about animal behavior.

-7. Analyze patterns of behavior (e.g., territoriality and species distributions) and foraging strategies, using statistical analyses and probability.
+7. Analyze patterns of behavior and foraging strategies using statistical analyses and probability.

-8. Using a specific animal as a model, evaluate a theory of animal behavior in terms of its application to a category of behavior (e.g., demonstration of the critical components of sign stimuli in releasing fixed action patterns).
+8. Using a specific animal as a model, evaluate a theory of animal behavior in terms of its application to a category of behavior.

 General education/Related instruction lists